How to Draw with a Mechanical Pencil

 For this tutorial, I used the Faber-Castell Grip 1347.

-0.7 mm is not a size for fine details, but it is great for quick sketching.
+A 0.7 mm graphite stick is not designed for fine details, but it is great for quick sketching.

 For a complete list of the equipment I use, read my pencil drawing supply review.

-Quick sketches, like these, may take from several minutes to an hour:
+It depends entirely on the size and the amount of detail.
+Quick sketches, like these, may take anywhere from several minutes to thirty minutes.

-When drawing a more detailed study, 2-4 hours is a reasonable time to spend on a sketch:
+When drawing a more detailed study, two to four hours is a reasonable time to spend on a sketch.

-To learn how I draw many types of textures, visit my texture drawing guide.
+To learn how I draw various types of textures, visit my texture drawing guide.

 What Else Can You Do with Mechanical Pencils

-Also, for a quick study, or still life sketch from observation.
+Also, it is perfect for a quick study of a still-life sketch from observation.

 In the next example, I used a mechanical pencil to draw a tree with some points on things to pay attention to.